wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-text-recognition/includes/3-build-flow.md

 ![Select Response result line detected text](../media/image5.png)

+> [!NOTE]
-[!NOTE:] You can also send the results by email, create a file in SharePoint, and more.
+> You can also send the results by email, create a file in SharePoint, and more.

 The following image shows what your resulting flow should look like.